This is documentation for the next SDK version. For up-to-date documentation, see the latest version (SDK 52).

 Web

 The main routing type for Expo Router.
-Includes all available routes with strongly typed parameters.
+It includes all available routes with strongly typed parameters.
+It can either be:

 A Href can either be a string or an object.